BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 Section 29 of the Drug Misuse and Trafficking Act 1985 (NSW) makes this an offence.
 So what is considered ‘deemed supply’?
 The provision explains that as long as you were in fact in possession of a prohibited drug which is not less than a trafficable quantity and the accused had knowledge of this, then the offence of ‘possession taken to be for supply’ can easily be established.

-At a festival it can be easy to mistakenly hold a little too much illegal drugs, especially if you are not fully aware of the threshold which determines what is considered ‘not less than a trafficable’ quantity.
+At a festival, it can be easy to mistakenly hold a little too much illegal drugs, especially if you are not fully aware of the threshold that determines what is considered ‘not less than a trafficable’ quantity.
 Even if no actual supply has been taken into place, prosecution can assume that due to the amount present, the intention was to supply.
+However, to be found guilty of deemed supply, the prosecution must prove the case beyond a reasonable doubt.

 DRUG SUPPLY